For Those Considering Buying a House in Castle Pines

 Childcare and Early Learning in Castle Pines

 About 12 percent of kids living in Castle Pines participate in nursery school, preschool or kindergarten programs.
-The Castle Pines Academy is the city’s premier locally owned and operated center for daycare and early childhood education programs for children from 6 months to 6 years old.
+The Castle Pines Academy is the city’s premier locally owned and operated center for daycare for children from 6 months to 6 years old.
 It also offers after school enrichment programs for children up to 12 years old.
 A variety of other daycare options are located in nearby Castle Rock, just a few miles south of Castle Pines.

 School Districts in Castle Pines

 The city of Castle Pines is located within the Douglas County School District RE-1.
-Of the almost 6,700 children currently enrolled in school in Castle Pines, more than 50 percent are enrolled at the elementary level and 22 percent are enrolled at the high school level.
-There are five school buildings located within the Castle Pines city limits, all of which offer preschool and kindergarten programming, two of which educate through the fifth grade level, and two of which educate through eighth grade.
+There are five school buildings located within the Castle Pines city limits.
+All of these schools offer preschool and kindergarten programming, two of which educate through the fifth grade level, and two of which educate through eighth grade.
 There are no high schools located in Castle Pines proper.
 The closest high school buildings are located in nearby Lone Tree (about five miles north) and Castle Rock (about six miles south).

 Medical Centers in Castle Pines

-A handful of private medical practices and family doctor offices are located in central Castle Pines, and there are two major medical centers located nearby.
-The Sky Ridge Medical Center is five miles north of Castle Pines in the neighboring community of Lone Tree and offers specialized care centers for cancer treatment, women’s health care, joint and spine treatment and an award-winning birthing center.
-The Castle Rock Adventist Hospital by Centura Health is about seven miles south of Castle Pines and provides the surrounding communities with emergency care as well as specialized birth and orthopedic facilities.
+A handful of private medical practices and family doctor offices are located in central Castle Pines.
+There are two major medical centers located nearby.
+The Sky Ridge Medical Center is five miles north of Castle Pines in the neighboring community of Lone Tree.
+This facility offers specialized care centers for cancer treatment, women’s health care, joint and spine treatment and an award-winning birthing center.
+The Castle Rock Adventist Hospital by Centura Health is about seven miles south of Castle Pines This hospital provides the surrounding communities with emergency care as well as specialized birth and orthopedic facilities.